babelsociety/website/content/blog/beyond-market-economy/index.md

 These are just two of the simplest examples, financial manipulations are increasingly sophisticated and can look as legit businesses until they explode.

-Finance piggyback on top of all other markets, hence the worst part is that once it bursts, it will have a cascading effect on the whole economy and have serious repercussions even on those people that weren't directly involved.
+Finance piggybacks on top of all other markets, hence the worst part is that once it bursts, it has a cascading effect on the whole economy and serious repercussions even on those people that weren't directly involved.

 ### Regulations

 All regulations introduced in a market will in some way distort it and therefore manipulate it.
 Free-markets are immune to this given that by definition they are free from regulations and rather trust buyers and sellers to do the right thing.

-Even though some regulations have positive social effects (think of laws that abolish child labor), legislators of any Market Economy can certainly be corrupted to introduce regulations that will favor some sellers and penalize others.
+Even though some regulations have positive social effects (think of laws that abolish child labor), legislators of any Market Economy can certainly be corrupted to introduce regulations that favor some sellers and penalize others.

-For example, insurance markets are greatly boosted by regulations, given that States makes many of them mandatory and in some cases will appoint only a specific group of businesses as eligible.
+For example, insurance markets are greatly boosted by regulations, given that States makes many of them mandatory and in some cases appoint only a specific group of businesses as eligible.

 ## Hinder progress

-It is true that markets encourage people do things differently to win over the endless competition.
+It is true that markets encourage people to try novel ways to win over the endless competition.
 This is the main argument used by market advocates to promote markets as the engine of innovation.
+Let's analyze this belief more in details.

-However, in a market economy, secrets are very important.
-If you happen to discover the formula for a satisfying sauce or drink, or perhaps a way to produce same quality product but in a more efficient way, then you will have a greater advantage in the market, bigger profits and therefore a better life for yourself.
+In a market economy, secrets are very important.
+If you happen to discover the formula for a satisfying sauce or drink, or perhaps a way to produce same quality product but in a more efficient way, then you have a greater advantage in the market, bigger profits and therefore a better life for yourself.

-Markets encourage you to keep innovations for yourself as much as you can.
-Just think of Ancient China's silk production method or Coca-Cola (Coke) secret recipe; people have died to ensure it remained a secret.
+Markets encourage us to keep innovations for ourselves as much as we can.
+Just think of Ancient China's silk production method or Coca-Cola (Coke) secret recipe; people have literally died to ensure it remained a secret.

 There is no doubt that secrets hinder progress.
-By hiding information, by hiding a better way of doing something, you are *excluding* all others from possibly improving it even further.
+By hiding information, by hiding a better way of doing something, we are *excluding* all others from possibly improving it even further.
+The best way to innovate is for people to freely share information and their passion, to cross-pollinate ideas in a stimulating environment.
+This is the setting that many start-ups incubators try to reproduce.

-This understanding is one of the reason why [patents](https://en.wikipedia.org/wiki/Patent), and [intellectual property rights](https://en.wikipedia.org/wiki/Intellectual_property) more broadly, have become more and more relevant in capitalist market economy.
+Another proof of it is how relevant [patents](https://en.wikipedia.org/wiki/Patent), and [intellectual property rights](https://en.wikipedia.org/wiki/Intellectual_property) more broadly, have become in capitalist market economy.

 A patent owner has the right, granted by the government, to *exclude* others from making any use of an invention, in exchange for the public disclosure of it.
-Thanks to patents, inventors can know grant use of the invention for a fee, while others can see how it works and possibly further innovate, spreading progress much faster they could do otherwise.
+Thanks to patents, inventors can now grant use of the invention for a fee, while others can see how it works and possibly further innovate, spreading progress much faster they could do otherwise.
 If you want, it's paving the way to a mild form of collaboration.

 Notice how the language used for patents is exactly the one of secrets: to *exclude* other people.
 Because keeping a secret is really hard, especially in an increasingly connected world, patents give you the same exclusion benefit while avoiding all the hassles.

 Even supposing a benevolent initial intent behind patents, today they are becoming increasingly problematic and are once again hindering progress.

 The scope of patents has broadened up, to the point that in some industries it is quite difficult to come up with an innovation that doesn't touch on this or that patent.
-Furthermore, patents can be sold, hence many wealthy businesses understood that by racking in as many as possible, they can raise the barrier of entry for a given market even more.
-This is yet another way how sellers try to control a market.
+Furthermore, patents can be sold, hence many wealthy businesses are racking in as many as possible, making it much harder to enter a given market.
+This is yet another way how sellers try to control markets.

 Regulations tried to counter the hinder of progress in markets by creating a new way to exploit it.

 Another reason why Market Economy hinder progress is because the social structure that derives from it could be disrupted by certain kind of innovations.
-Automation is one of the most important area for progress, but also one of the most dangerous to markets societies.
+Automation is one of the most important area for progress, but also one of the most dangerous for markets societies.
 The reason is simple: most people profits comes from waged labor; automation main goal is to *replace* human labor with machines, essentially cutting out participation in the market for hundreds of million of people.
-Most of these people will not be able to quickly find a new source of profits, creating a bad effect on the Market Economy at large.
+Most of these people will not be able to quickly find a new source of profits, thus there will be less people spending money, creating a bad effect on the Market Economy at large.

 We should never forget that markets do not exist in a bubble.
-What happens in markets will ultimately affect the life of real people, as we very well know.
-That's why automation in this context can't go full speed and instead have to be carefully threaded, even limited or delayed.
+What happens in markets affect the life of real people, as we very well know.
+That's why automation in this context can't go full speed and instead have to be carefully threaded, even limited and delayed.

 One important component of progress is failure.
 We need to try countless experiments, to deeply study nature, come up with different alternative design and formulae, before we can come up with something innovative and groundbreaking.
 In one word: research.
 All of these efforts and failure are rejected by markets.
-Markets is a tool to exchange products that self-optimize for profits; research and development is the exact opposite of it, given that we need to burn through quite some time and resources without any guarantees on possible profits.
+Markets is a tool to exchange products that self-optimize for profits; research and development is the exact opposite of it, given that we need to burn through quite some time and resources without any guarantees of profits.

-That's why in a society heavily built around markets, progress will be further hindered by this aversion for research.
-Here we should understand that it isn't the fault of markets, but rather a problem of using the wrong tool, like trying to drive a nail with a screwdriver.
+That's why in a society heavily built around markets progress is further hindered by this aversion for research.
+We should understand that it isn't the fault of markets, but rather a problem of using the wrong tool, like trying to drive a nail with a screwdriver.

+Even though today most research take place in private enterprises, they are heavily subsidized by public money.
+In this way society is burdened with the costs of research, while businesses enjoy all the successes.

+However the worst effect is that research follows the interested of the business, and thus isn't an activity aimed to improve our society, but rather to rake in more and more profits, diverting important resources and efforts from the real issues we are facing.

+## Pollution

+WIP

 # Root cause